 - Here, we’ll want to locate the older versions of Java to uninstall

-If there are other pieces of software you'd like to remove for your computer, check out our guide on uninstalling programs and applications on your computer.
+If there are other pieces of software you'd like to remove for your computer, check out our guide on Computer Troubleshooting.